 Your search is over for the very best barbacoa recipe.
 Keep on reading and I’ll tell you how to make the easiest and most incredibly tender shredded beef barbacoa in an Instant Pot.
 Then I’ll tell you about the best tortillas out there to make your Barbacoa Quesadillas insanely delicious.
 Finally, I’ll let you know how YOU can win a free Instant Pot!

-This post was sponsored by LaTortilla Factory and they have generously offered to provide the Instant Pot for the giveaway, but all opinions are 100% my own.
+This post was sponsored by LaTortilla Factory and all opinions are 100% my own.

 Barbacoa Quesadillas may just be the very best thing I’ve ever made in my kitchen.
 I kid you not.
 This is my first time making chipotle barbacoa of any kind.
 If you search the internet for barbacoa recipes, you’ll find a ton of variation out there and most of them are barbacoa slow cooker recipes.
 Every since I started using my electric pressure cooker, or Instant Pot, I haven’t touched my crockpot for anything other than to keep drinks and side dishes warm.